How to Introduce New Hay and Feeding Products to Your Pet Rabbit and Other Small Pets

 To enhance their diet further, include fresh vegetables in small quantities.
 Leafy greens like spinach, kale, and parsley provide additional vitamins and minerals.
 Introduce new vegetables gradually to prevent digestive issues, and always wash them thoroughly before serving.

 Fresh water should always be available to your pets.
-Check and refill their water dispenser daily to ensure they stay hydrated.
-Avoid using bowls for water as they can get easily soiled or tipped over.
-Instead, opt for sipper bottles designed for small pets.
+Check and refill their water daily to ensure they stay healthy.

 Ensuring a Smooth Transition: Tips and Tricks